bcosca/fatfree/readme.md

 * Comma-separated list of IPv4 addresses exempt from DNSBL lookups.

+`string FALLBACK`

+* Language (and dictionary) to use if no translation is available.

 `array HEADERS`

 * HTTP request headers received by the server.